-In some cases, curriculum adjustments are necessary to provide equitable opportunities for students to access age-equivalent content in the Western Australian Curriculum: The Arts.
+In some cases, curriculum adjustments are necessary to

+provide equitable opportunities for students to access ageequivalent content in the Western Australian Curriculum: Languages.
 Teachers can draw from content at different levels along the Pre-primary - Year 10 sequence.
 Teachers can also use the general capabilities learning continua in Literacy, Numeracy and Personal and social capability to adjust the focus of learning according to individual student need.

-Adjustments to the practical delivery of movement-based activities will be necessary to ensure some students with a physical disability can access, participate in, and achieve on the same basis as their peers.
 Teachers may also need to consider adjustments to assessment of students with disability to ensure student achievement and demonstration of learning is appropriately measured.